 General trade tensions between the United States and China have been escalating, which has, in our view, created and will perpetuate an uncertain business environment.
-Additionally, the U.S. government announced new controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, advanced computing, supercomputing, and artificial intelligence to China, including Hong Kong, without an export license.
+Tariffs on Chinese-origin products have continued to increase.
+Additionally, in 2022, the U.S. government announced new controls restricting the ability to send certain products and technology related to semiconductors, semiconductor manufacturing, advanced computing, supercomputing, and artificial intelligence to China, including Hong Kong, without an export license.
 In many cases, these licenses are subject to a policy of denial and will not be issued.
+These controls have continued to expand.
 While our current products are not restricted by these controls, such controls could impact our ability to export products to China in the future.
 It also is possible that the Chinese government will retaliate in ways that could impact our business.

 If additional tariffs or trade restrictions are imposed on our SoC solutions or the products of our customers, or trade restrictions are imposed on our ability to conduct business with certain customers, there could be a negative impact on our operations and financial performance.
 Even in the absence of new restrictions, tariffs or changes in export classifications, it is possible that foreign customers could take actions to reduce dependence on the supply of components, including our solutions, that could be subject to new export classifications or trade restrictions.
 There are also risks that the Chinese government may, among other things, require the use of local suppliers, compel companies that do business in China to partner with local companies to conduct business and provide incentives to government-backed local customers to buy from local suppliers.
 A large portion of our employee base is in China and impacts to our China offices could significantly harm our operations, make it difficult to support customers and negatively impact product development.
 The materialization of these risks could have a material adverse effect on our business and financial condition.
 Further, our business and performance are subject to economic conditions, and our suppliers, distributors, and customers may suffer their own financial and economic challenges.